 * The Sotka performed its initial flight on 22 August 1972 from the Zhukovskiy test center near Moscow, with well-known test pilot Vladimir Ilyushin at the controls and Nikolay Alfyorov in the navigator's seat.
 The flight had been delayed because of forest fires in the area that filled the sky with smoke.
 The T-4 performed nine more test flights, reaching Mach 1.28 on the second to last.
 There were various bugs that needed fixing, but otherwise the aircraft clearly seemed to meet performance spec; handling was very good, all the way from taxiing to high-speed flight.
 Field of view for landings with the nose drooped was judged excellent.

 A second prototype, tailcode "102", had been completed and more prototypes were in construction, with an order for 250 production machines in the wings, when the project was canceled.
 The Tupolev OKB had been able to sell the Kremlin on their own solution for the theater bomber requirement, the "Tu-22M".
-The name was misleading, identifying it as a follow-on to the unsatisfactory Tu-22 Blinder when it was effectively a completely new design that nobody would have mistaken for the Blinder.
+The name was misleading, identifying it as a follow-on to the unsatisfactory Tu-22 Blinder when it was effectively a completely new design that nobody could mistake for the Blinder.
 It went into production, to be given the NATO codename of "Backfire", and the T-4 was history.

 The 101 flight prototype of the T-4 only took to the air ten times, with the last flight on 22 January 1974.
 It finally ended up in the air museum at Monino, where it survives to this day.
 The 102 flight prototype never left the ground and was eventually scrapped.
 The Sukhoi OKB came up with paper designs for refined follow-ons, with features such as variable geometry ("swing") wings and stealth, but as discussed below they didn't happen.BACK_TO_TOP